 But it is common sense.

-And in in I hear the Democrats say, well, uh, this will deter people from answering the question and therefore from filling out the the census report.
+And I hear the Democrats say, well, this will deter people from answering the question and therefore from filling out the census report.

 Well, you know, give me a break.

-I think unfortunately for these folks, they're gonna ruin the day they pushed them this far because now there's gonna be hypersensitivity among all the government agencies to accurately report the information and report where there are illegal aliens living based on information called from other agencies that may have flipped under the carpet otherwise.
+I think, unfortunately, for these folks, they're going to rule the day they pushed them this far because now there's going to be hypersensitivity among all the government agencies to accurately report the information and report where there are illegal aliens living based on information pulled from other agencies that may have slipped under the carpet otherwise.

 A lot of your calls coming up in the next half hour.